Inverse Spectral Problems for Collapsing Manifolds I: Uniqueness and Stability: Basic results in the theory of collapsing

-(2)\, We only describe the construction of the space $Y$ below.
+We will make an extensive use of Theorem \ref{thm:limitstr}(2) in this paper, and the fact of $Y$ being a Riemannian manifold is crucial for our purposes.
+Here we briefly explain the construction of $Y$.
+Let $X$ be the limit of $M_i \in {\frak M}(n,\Lambda, D)$.
 Let $FM_i$ denote the orthonormal frame bundle of $M_i$ endowed with the natural Riemannian metric, which has uniformly bounded sectional curvature and diameter.
-Note that $O(n)$ isometrically acts on $FM_i$.
-Passing to a subsequence, we may assume that $(FM_i, O(n))$ converges to $(Y, O(n))$ in the equivariant GH-topology, where, as shown below, $Y$ is a Riemannian manifold on which $O(n)$ act isometrically.
-It follows that $X=Y/O(n)$.
+Note that $O(n)$ isometrically acts on $FM_i$, and $M_i=FM_i/O(n)$.
+Passing to a subsequence, we may assume that $(FM_i, O(n))$ converges to $(Y, O(n))$ in the equivariant GH-topology.
+Then it follows that $X=Y/O(n)$.